thedemodev/wdlk-shopify-store/README.md

 10. Preview your work by navigating to that theme in Shopify admin and clicking preview `theme open`
 11. Make a pull request
 12. Rebase onto master, push to master repo
+13. Make your theme your master theme
-13. Delete your branch (local and server)
+14. Delete your branch (local and server)
-14. Delete your branched theme in Shopify Admin
+15. Delete your branched theme in Shopify Admin

 ## Deployment